 Other features you might like on a beginner’s sewing machine

 There are a few extra features a beginner sewer might want to have on their machines.
 While they are not essential to complete basic sewing projects, they can add a bit more style to your work and also add additional convenient functions.

-Some sewing machines for beginners also come with a buttonhole function that helps you to quickly make buttonholes for your projects.
+Some sewing machines for beginners also come with a buttonhole function that helps you to make buttonholes for your projects quickly.
 Mechanical sewing machines often require more than two steps to make a buttonhole.
-As a beginner, you want a machine that requires as few steps as possible when making buttonholes.
+As a beginner, you want a machine that requires as fewer steps as possible when making buttonholes.
 Some beginner-friendly computerized sewing machines will have a one-step automatic buttonhole making feature.

 Essential Accessories on a Beginner’s Sewing Machine

 It is easy to be taken in by a machine that lists a whole host of accessories.
 However, for most basic sewing tasks, you only need a few accessories.
-Some essential accessories of the best sewing machines for beginners includes a good array of needles and bobbins, machine oil and cleaning tools.
+Some essential accessories of the best sewing machines for beginners includes an excellent array of needles and bobbins, machine oil and cleaning tools.